dwarvesf/playground/Ω Literature notes/Why are there two kinds of functions in Elixir.md

 tags: elixir
 ---

-# Why Are There Two Kinds of Functions in Elixir

 Just to clarify the naming, they are both functions.
 One is a named function and the other is an anonymous one.
 But you are right, they work somewhat differently and I am going to illustrate why they work like that.

 Let's start with the second, `fn`. `fn` is a closure, similar to a `lambda` in Ruby.
 We can create it as follows: